Mon - Fri (9:00am - 5:00pm)

 Wills include provisions for the appointment of a guardian for minor children in case both parents pass away.
 Trusts allow parents to set aside funds for their children’s care and specify how and when these funds should be used.
 Medical powers of attorney for a child designate someone to make medical decisions for the children if parents are unable to do so.

 Finally, the designation of guardians enables nominating a guardian for minor children as a proactive step to ensure that children are cared for by a trusted individual of the parent’s choosing, in the event of a parent’s incapacity or death.
-This medley of documents generally provides complete coverage for all possible situations where you’d need legal designation in place for your child.
+This medley of documents generally provides complete coverage for all possible situations where you would need legal designation in place for your child.

 These types of events include things such as marriage, divorce, birth of a child, death of a beneficiary or executor, significant changes in financial status, and changes in the law.
 Regular reviews ensure that your estate plan accurately reflects your current wishes, circumstances, and any legal changes.